-Jerome A. “Jerry” Lucido is Professor of Research and Executive Director of the Center for Enrollment Research, Policy, and Practice at the University of Southern California.
+Jerome A. “Jerry” Lucido is professor of research and Associate Dean of Strategic Enrollment Services for USC Rossier.
+He is also executive director of the USC Center for Enrollment Research, Policy, and Practice, and Special Advisor to the Provost at the University of Southern California.
 He served from August 2006-July 2010 as USC’s Vice Provost for Enrollment Policy and Management, responsible for undergraduate and graduate admission, financial aid, academic records and registration, graduation rates initiatives, and enrollment policy.
 While Vice Provost, Dr. Lucido also served as a trustee of the College Board, as chair of the College Board’s Task Force on College Admission in the 21st Century, and as vice chair of the Commission on Access, Admission, and Success in Higher Education.
 He has played a leading role at the national level in initiatives to improve access for low-income and underrepresented students and to design and execute effective and principled college admission and enrollment management practices.

 Dr. Lucido came to USC from the University of North Carolina at Chapel Hill, where he guided enrollment planning and management, and oversaw the Offices of Undergraduate Admissions, Scholarships and Student Aid, and the University Registrar.
 Dr. Lucido has been a chair and a national presenter for the College Board’s New Admissions Practices Project, a national project that examined how admission decisions are made, how they should be made, and how admission practices should be communicated to the public.
 He was also a member of the steering committee that addressed and reformulated the Statement of Principles of Good Practice on behalf of the National Association for College Admission Counseling.